 What are the admissions processes like for Ivy League and Oxbridge Universities?

 For both Ivy League and Oxbridge universities, applications involve a lot of testing.

 With both groups, high A-level and GCSE results are also a must, as well as extracurriculars, although this is less important for Oxbridge.
 In recent years, Oxbridge colleges have started prioritising access to improve the number of students applying from different backgrounds and to dispel some of the stereotypes that surround the universities.
 This means that if you have the grades and the passion, Oxbridge or the Ivy League are definitely on your horizon.

 Oxbridge and the Ivy League are both well-endowed and well-placed to offer scholarships, grants and other financial aid, so there are a lot of options available to offset some of the tuition costs.

 Oxbridge has also recently overhauled their bursary schemes to match the rising admission fees.
 UK students applying to UK universities are entitled to student loans, which cover the full £9,250 a year tuition fee as well as some maintenance costs.
 The loans only need paying back once you’re earning over £27,295 per year, and the payments are automatically deducted from your paycheque and the loan accrues interest based on the RPI (retail price index) – a pretty good deal.

 UK students applying to the States will have a different experience – international students can be expected to be charged between $25,000 and $50,000 a year for tuition, which works out at around £20,000 to £40,000.

-If you’ve decided that Oxford or Cambridge are the universities best suited to yourself, then UniAdmissions can offer you the best support to get your place.
+If you’ve decided that Oxford or Cambridge are the universities best suited to you, we are here to support you to receive your dream offer.